rage/programming-23/data/part-9/2-objects-as-attributes.md

         self.credits = credits
 ```

-Finally, the class `CompletedCourse` is defined in a file named `completedcourse.py` and makes use of the classes `Course` and `Student`.
-The two classes must be imported before they can be used:
+Finally, the class `CompletedCourse` is defined in a file named `completedcourse.py`.
+As it uses the other two classes, they have to be imported before they can be used:

 ```python
 from course import Course